Do you know about liquid metal?

-This alloy, which is made of gallium, indium, and tin, has an extremely low melting point of -19℃ for a metal.
+An alloy made of gallium, indium, and tin has an extremely low melting point of -19°C for a metal.
 In other words, it is a metal that is liquid at room temperature.
 It is used in thermometers as a substitute for mercury, the use of which is restricted due to its toxicity, and various other applications are being researched.

-At IRISO, we thought that by applying the characteristics of Galinstan to connector technology, we could create a completely new product.
-To date, we have been considering various concepts and continuing our research toward practical application.
-This time, we would like to introduce some of our research.
+At IRISO, we thought that by applying the characteristics of liquid metal to connector technology, we could create completely new products.
+To date, we have been considering various concepts and continuing our research towards practical application.
+In this article, we would like to introduce some of our findings.

-When considering the application of Galinstan, the most distinctive feature is, of course,
+When considering the application of liquid metals, the most distinctive feature is, of course,

 That's the point.